Rebuilding Our Faith Series #14

 The second interesting thing he was concerned about was the focus or vision.
 We see that he appointed singers and Levites.
 This has to do more with securing the life within.
 Remember that the three parts are interdependent.
 Nehemiah could easily be content with the building of the wall in 52 days, but this defense is nothing unless the peoples' focus is corrected.
 They must focus on the intention of the wall.
 It would be very easy to just settle down to normal and satisfied lives.
 Once the structure is built, they could stop worrying about the world out there and get busy with restoring their own material lives.
 After concentrating so intensely on material things, it is easy to forget the greater goals in life.

-Application #1 Actually, there are two ways to start a church.
-Some start from the outside and then build the inside; others start on the inside and wait for it to develop before building the outward structure.
+Actually, there are two ways to start a church.
+Some start from the outside and then build inward; others start from the inside and wait for it to develop before building the outward structure.
 What did the Lord do in His redemption plan?
 He did both at the same time.
-The frame of salvation was planned and carried out in the work of Jesus Christ.
+The framework of salvation was planned and executed in the work of Jesus Christ.
 There is no doubt that it is on the basis of faith in what Christ has done that saves.
 Salvation does not come about because we are better and better.
 We simply step in the walls of salvation by faith in the Lord Jesus Christ and the favor of God, His precious work on the cross all become instantly ours.
 The wall of salvation surrounds us.
 Praise God.
 Anytime we have doubts and fears, we only have to look a the wall and send back the Accuser with all his lies.

 There are four parts to this life spoken here.